anomiex/zoom-docked/README.md

 ## Credit ##

-I used the following projects as references when creating this:
+The following projects were used as references when creating this:

 * https://github.com/DmitrySandalov/docker-zoom
 * https://github.com/mdouchement/docker-zoom-us